 How is inheritance priority worked out when there is no Will?

-Every state and territory in Australia has its own intestacy regime and the distribution formula differs between jurisdictions.
+Every state and territory in Australia have its own intestate laws and the distribution formula differs between jurisdictions.

 Are there any disadvantages to the intestacy process?